-The Resource Description Framework (RDF) [Lassila and Swick, 1999; Brickley and Guha, 2004] is intended to serve as a metadata language for the Web and together with its extensions lays a foundation for the Semantic Web.
-It has a graph notation, which can be serialized in a triple notation (subject, predicate, object) or in an XML syntax [Beckett, 2004].
+To reach this goal, the content (data) of the SW is accompanied by metadata.
+The metadata provides information about the content in order to support applications in their processing of the content, e.g. by capturing information about the meaning or semantics of the given data.
+W3C has a standard called Resource Description Framework (RDF) [26, 10] that is intended to serve as a metadata language for the Web and together with its extensions lays a foundation for the SW.
+The RDF language supports the expression of metadata.
+It has a graph notation, which can be serialized in a triple notation (subject, predicate, object) or in an XML syntax [2].

-Compared to XML, which is document-oriented, RDF takes into consideration a knowledge oriented approach that is designed specifically for the Web and that is extremely useful for the Semantic Web.
+Compared to XML, which is document-oriented, RDF takes into consideration a knowledge-oriented approach that is designed specifically for the Web and that is extremely useful for the SW.
 One of the advantages of RDF over XML is that an RDF graph depicts in a unique form the information to be conveyed while there are several XML documents to represent the same semantic graph.
 The central concept that RDF uses in modeling the metadata is that of resource: resources act as the objects or entities that are considered in the metadata.
 RDF's purpose to express metadata is met by its ability to define statements that assign values to properties of resources.
 In this way RDF expressions describe how resources are related to each other and to (concrete) values.

 Object-oriented systems are object-centric in the sense that properties are defined in a class context.
-On the contrary, RDF is property-centric, which makes it easy for anyone to "say anything about anything" [Berners-Lee, 1998], one of the architecture principles of the Semantic Web.
+On the contrary, RDF is property-centric, which makes it easy for anyone to "say anything about anything" [6], one of the architecture principles of the SW.
 In RDF, concepts from E-R modeling are being reused for the modeling of Web ontologies.
-The concept of ontology is used to express a common understanding of resources that allows application interoperability [Decker et al., 2000]: identifying a common structure of resources supports the uniform understanding and treatment of metadata.
+The concept of ontology is used to express a common understanding of resources that allows application interoperability [14]: identifying a common structure of resources supports the uniform understanding and treatment of metadata.

 The language of RDF is composed from different parts.
-RDF Schema (RDFS) [Brickley and Guha, 2004] can be used to define application specific vocabularies.
+RDF Schema (RDFS) [10] can be used to define application specific vocabularies.
 These vocabularies define taxonomies of resources and properties such that they subsequently can be used by specific RDF descriptions.
 RDFS is designed as a flexible language to support distributed description models.
-Unlike XML DTD or XML Schema [Thompson et al., 2001; Biron and Malhotra, 2001], RDFS does not impose a strict typing on descriptions: for example, one can use new properties that were not present in the schema, a resource can be an instance of more than one class, etc. The set of primitive data types in RDF is left on purpose poorly defined as RDFS reuses the work done for data typing in XML Schema [Klyne and Carroll, 2004].
-We do hope that future versions of RDFS will bring clarification regarding RDF shortcomings of the present specification (e.g., missing set collection, difficult literals handling, etc.).
+Unlike XML DTD or XML Schema [36, 8], RDFS does not impose a strict typing on descriptions: for example, one can use new properties that were not present in the schema, a resource can be an instance of more than one class, etc. The set of primitive data types in RDF is left on purpose poorly defined as it is envisaged that RDFS will reuse the work done for data typing in XML Schema [23].
+We do hope that future versions of RDFS will bring clarification regarding RDF shortcomings of the present specification (e.g. missing set collection, difficult literals handling etc.).